rdkcentral/rdk-hpk-documentation/README.md

 ## Hardware Porting Kit

-The Hardware Porting Kit (`HPK`) represents an advanced stage in the progression of the extensively delineated Hardware Abstraction Layer (`HAL`).
-It is enhanced with extensive documentation and thorough test suites, empowering `OEM` or `SOC` vendors to independently validate their ports prior to submission for final integration and deployment with an operator.
-This kit serves as a comprehensive resource, enabling `OEMs` and/or `SOC` vendors to autonomously undergo certification for their devices.
+The Hardware Porting Kit (`HPK`) is a collection resources that simplify the process of adapting existing software to run on a new hardware platform.
+It provides a framework for making the necessary changes to the software to account for the differences between the hardware vendors.

+It will provide both Hardware Abstraction Layer (API) Header files, and software tests to ensure compatibility with the RDK Middleware Stack.

 ## Release History